-Acknowledgments: The authors thank the study participants and their legal guardians.
+Acknowledgments.
+We thank the study participants and their legal guardians.

-Disclaimer: The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
+Disclaimer.
+The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.

-Financial support: The study was supported by the intramural research program from Fundação Oswaldo Cruz, Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq; award number: 443875/2018-9 and 425380/2016) and Fundação de Amparo à Pesquisa do Estado da Bahia (FAPESB; award number: PPSUS/BA-FAPESB003/2017/SESAB/CNPq/MS 5125/2017).
-LCJA, MG and BLA were supported by CNPq/Ministério da Ciência, Tecnologia e Inovação (MCTI), Departamento de Ciência e Tecnologia (DECIT) / Secretaria de Ciência, Tecnologia e Insumos Estratégicos (SCTIE) / Ministério da Saúde (440685/2016-8) and Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) (88887.130716/2016-00).
-LCJA and ICS were supported by the European Union's Horizon 2020 Programme through ZIKAlliance (grant no. PRES-005- FEX-17-4-2-33).
-The work from BBA was supported by the National Institutes of Health (U01Al115940) and by CNPq (senior fellowship).
-MBA received a fellowship from the FAPESB.
-CLV is a scientific initiation fellow from CNPq.
+Financial support.
+The study was funded by the intramural research program from Fundação Oswaldo Cruz, Conselho Nacional de Desenvolvimento Científico e Tecnológico ([CNPq] award numbers 443875/2018-9 and 425380/2016) and Fundação de Amparo à Pesquisa do Estado da Bahia ([FAPESB] award number PPSUS/BA-FAPESB003/2017/ SESAB/CNPq/MS 5125/2017).
+L. C. J. A., M. G., and B. L. d.
+A. were supported by CNPq/Ministério da Ciência, Tecnologia e Inovação (MCTI), Departamento de Ciência e Tecnologia (DECIT)/Secretaria de Ciência, Tecnologia e Insumos Estratégicos (SCTIE)/Ministério da Saúde (440685/2016-8), and Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) (88887.130716/2016-00).
+L. C. J. A. and I. C. d.
+S. were supported by the European Union's Horizon 2020 Programme through ZIKAlliance (Grant No. PRES-005- FEX-17-4-2-33).
+The work from B. B. A. was supported by the National Institutes of Health (U01AI115940) and by CNPq (senior fellowship).
+M. B. A. received a fellowship from the FAPESB.
+C. L. V. is a scientific initiation fellow from CNPq.

-Potential conflicts of interest: All authors: No reported conflicts of interest.
+Potential conflicts of interest.
+All authors: No reported conflicts of interest.
+All authors have submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.